 What do you want out of this journey?
-And for those involved, what do you want them to with them.
+And for those involved, what do you want them do with them.

 I stood in front of a classroom of high-schoolers, unsure what they would think of me and unsure if this would go well.
-I wanted to them to understand the importance and severity of decision.
+I wanted them to understand the importance and severity of decisions.
 Sure, I was uncomfortable.
 But this is why I set up a plan for myself.